brucemcpherson/effex-api-client/README.md

 modified:1489752873655
 size:196
 ```
-If an update attempt that is prevented by an outstanding intention,  there will be a error message in the response, and code of 409 along with an intentionExpires value.
+The response to an update attempt that is prevented from completing by an outstanding intention will contain a error message, and code of 409 along with an intentionExpires value.

 ## More stuff